SoftUni-Internal/interactive-content/EN/01-Arrays/04-Summary.md

-[slide]
+[slide hideTitle]
 # Summary

-## In this lesson you learned:
+# In this lesson you learned:
 - Arrays hold a sequence of elements
 - Creating (allocating) an array

 ```java